PRESERVING FAMILY COLLECTIONS WORKSHOP

 Workshops took place on the following dates:

 January 12, 2013 - Hawaii's Plantation Village (Waipahu, Oahu) - Content and materials of original workshop have been tailored for the preservation of community organizational records and memorabilia.
-A new Manual for organizations soon to be available.
+A new Manual for organizations is available below

 October 20, 2009 - UH Kauai Community College (Lihue, Kauai)